Jennie Welch Mt Hood Photographer

 Postcards became a popular way to share photographs.
 Many people ordered prints on postcard backs, making it easy to send images to distant friends and family.
 Souvenir shops also stocked photo postcards of local landmarks.
 For tourists, buying a postcard was often easier than dealing with film and cameras.

 Jennie had a deep love for antiques.
+In her life she operated two antique stores that fed her passion for cut glass and photography items.
 She collected early photographic prints, including daguerreotypes, ambrotypes, and tintypes.
-Her interest in photography extended beyond collecting—she also took photos herself.

 A Local Photographer’s Legacy

-Although Jennie is mostly remembered for her passion for antiques, few realize she was one of the first local photographers in Welches.
-She took photographs and likely had them developed and printed as postcards for sale in the Welches Store and Post Office.
+Although Jennie is mostly remembered for the role she played along with Billy, at Welches running the hotel, golf course and her antique stores, few realize she was one of the first local photographers in Welches.
+Most of her photographs were developed and printed as postcards to be sold in the Welches Store and Post Office.
 Unlike other photographers who produced high volumes, Jennie made only a small number.
 Today, her postcards are rare, often going unnoticed until a keen-eyed collector identifies one.

 Despite her lack of widespread recognition, Jennie Welch should be included in the history of early 20th-century female photographers.
 Her photos capture the history and beauty of Welches, preserving scenes that would otherwise be lost to time.